3.0 Safety and Security3.0 Safety and Security

 The College is a non-residential college and therefore does not provide 24-hour security coverage.
 Facilities and security personnel patrol the grounds of the Rhinelander Campus while the campus is open.
 College staff regularly check outdoor pathway lighting and egress lighting in hallways and stairwells.
 Facilities personnel also maintain the Lakeland Outreach Center.

 The Rhinelander Campus is accessible to students, staff, and the general public during normal business hours.
-However, the campus grounds are open to vehicular and pedestrian access 24 hours a day, seven days a week.
+However, the campus grounds at both locations are open to vehicular and pedestrian access 24 hours a day, seven days a week.
 The College-controlled buildings are locked when not in use.
 All buildings on the Rhinelander Campus use a card access system and digital video systems.

 The College does not have any officially-recognized student organizations with off-campus locations.